-By day, I am a program manager and communications director at the International Reporting Project (IRP), an independent journalism organization based in Washington, D.C.
-Previously, I worked as an assistant editor at the Woodrow Wilson International Center for Scholars.
+Previously, I worked as a program manager and communications director at the International Reporting Project (IRP), and before that I was an assistant editor at the Woodrow Wilson International Center for Scholars.

 In my spare time, I moderate two book clubs: Nonfiction at One More Page Books & More and Read Harder at Upshur Street Books.
 Drop by sometime!